 Seed Saving Instructions:

 All heirloom varieties are wind pollinated and will cross-pollinate with each other.
-Varieties should be hand-pollinated or isolated by 1 mile to ensure purity.
+Varieties should be hand-pollinated or isolated by one mile to ensure purity.
 Allow ears to dry on plants, harvest and shell.